 "Stand-alone medium-temperature unit" means a stand-alone unit that maintains food or beverages at temperatures above 32°F (0°C).

-"Stand-alone unit" means retail refrigerators, freezers, and reach-in coolers (either open or with doors) where all refrigeration components are integrated and, for the smallest types, the refrigeration circuit is entirely brazed or welded.
+"Stand-alone unit" means stationary retail refrigerators, freezers, and reach-in coolers (either open or with doors) where all refrigeration components are integrated and, for the smallest types, the refrigeration circuit is entirely brazed or welded.
 These systems are fully charged with refrigerant at the factory and typically require only an electricity supply to begin operation.

+“Stationary” means the system is (i) installed in a building, structure, or facility; (ii) attached to a foundation, or if not attached, will reside at the same location for more than twelve consecutive months; or (iii) located intermittently at the same facility for at least two consecutive years and operates at that facility a total of at least 90 days each year.

 "Substitute" means a chemical, product substitute, or alternative manufacturing process, whether existing or new, that is used to per- form a function previously performed by a class I substance or class II substance and any substitute subsequently adopted to perform that function including, but not limited to, hydrofluorocarbons.
 "Substitute" does not include 2-BPT or any compound as applied to its use in aerospace fire extinguishing systems (RCW 70.235.010).